Europeans protest austerity at May Day rallies

 The two biggest Greek parties, the Socialist PASOK and the conservative New Democracy, have ruled Greece for decades but are expected to struggle to win enough support to renew their pro-bailout coalition.

-Greece's lenders have said that if the country fails to stick to the reforms pledged in return for 130 billion euros in aid, the country might be forced to abandon the euro.
+Greece's lenders have said that if the country fails to stick to the reforms pledged in return for 130 billion euros (106 billion pounds) in aid, the country might be forced to abandon the euro.

 Most Greeks want to keep the single currency, despite opposing the austerity measures they have been forced to endure since the country's first EU/IMF bailout in 2010.